OpenDA-Association/OpenDA/core/java/resources/jna/readme_openda.txt

 2013-09-25:
 Jna version 3.4 is not working on the team-city test machines, so we reverted to version 3.3.
 For projects that need version 3.4 some manual changes are needed.

+2021-07-09
+Upgraded jna to 5.7.0 to support WFlowJulia netcdf files